coollog/sublite/README.md

 - added automatic email notification of approval
 - now duration and salary can be in decimal
 - added migration system for database migrations
+- add convert salary to number, so $0 would become just 0